 Office Lens is the camera technology used in OneNote.
-It enhances pictures as whiteboard or documents, making them look like scanned images.
+It enhances pictures as whiteboards or documents, making them look like scanned images.
 OneNote, therefore, does have a scanning feature.
 Once in the app, you can treat the photos as you would any other image in the app.

-You can audio record into your notes in OneNote.
+You can audio record your notes in OneNote.
 Unfortunately, you can’t use the app while recording.
 OneNote needs to let us write or type notes while audio recording in the app.
 If not, we should be able to transcribe the recordings.
 At the moment, this feature is useless for effective digital note-taking.

 It would be awesome to work on these files within the app.
-That way, we use OneNote only and not need many apps for our workflows.
+That way, we would use OneNote only and not need many apps for our workflows.
 Your file attachments can’t be bigger than 100 MB.
-This is enough for most documents but videos, it’s a bit limiting.
+This is enough for most documents but not videos, so it’s a bit limiting.
 OneNote supports videos, but the 100MB limit means you probably have to cut them into smaller chunks.

 With all your attachments, you can: